 Our FoamFooting is an arena footing additive designed for the comfort and safety of you and your horse.
 As a team of riders, trainers, and product designers, we created this product with the goal of improving footing for a variety of different disciplines.
 Each bag of Performance Footing premium FoamFooting retails for $119.95 and averages to $.31 per square foot.
 Regardless of which base and footing materials you have, our FoamFooting comes with a variety of benefits:

 - Softens the impact on hooves

 - Enables longer training sessions

 You can easily install the 35 pound bags of FoamFooting.
 You can use our calculator to determine how much you may need.

 Our BaseCore is expandable ground stabilization panels for soil retention of all terrains.
 These cells provide both vertical and horizontal strength to your base material, acting as individual pockets to hold your substrate in place from heavy traffic or heavy rain.
+You can expect to pay $149.00 or $1.38 per square foot for 2 bundles of our BaseCore HD™ Geocell, covering 108 square foot.
 This product allows water to move freely without washing out the material, which protects your top soil, footing base or arena footing additive, saving you money in maintencine over time.
 It provides significant benefits such as: